Higher Education Emergency Relief Fund

 - Must have Selective Service registration verified (if student is male)

 - Must not have a federal or state conviction for drug possession or sale, with certain time limitations

 - Students enrolled exclusively in an online program on March 13, 2020, are not eligible for emergency financial aid grants.

-As of July 10, 2020, Goodwin University has disbursed $405,030.00 to 861 students.
-The methodology by which students will be allocated funds is based on their Estimated Family Contribution (EFC) found in their 2019-2020 FAFSA and the amount of credit hours taken for the SPRING 2020 semester.
-Students who meet this criteria will need to complete the online application by logging into their Sonis account.
-The forms for the online application may be accessed via the menu on the top left-hand side of the screen.
+As of October 2, 2020, Goodwin University has disbursed $922,185.00 to 2,013 students.
+The methodology by which students were allocated funds was based on their Estimated Family Contribution (EFC) found in their 2019-2020 FAFSA and the amount of credit hours taken for the SPRING 2020 semester.
+The deadline date for Students who meet this criteria was Oct 2, 2020.
+We have processed the forms of students who have met the previously stated eligibility requirements and who have submitted the online application prior to the deadline date.
 For any additional questions, please contact 860-913-2147.